kean/articles/2020-01-16-swiftui-data-flow.markdown

 }
 ```

-`@State` might seem simple, but if you think about its lifetime and about how it might be implemented, you will notice that things are more complicated than it initially seems. `@State` is somewhat similar to `@ObservedObject` – it also automatically invalidates the view when the data changes.
-But while with `@ObservedObject`, *you* provide the storage, in the case of `@State`, SwiftUI automatically creates storage for you.
-How is SwiftUI able to do that?
+Both `@State` and `@StateObject` have something in common.
+Unlike other primitives where you were responsible for managing the lifetime of your data objects, SwiftUI manages the lifetime for you.
+But how is SwiftUI able to do that?
+The view structs are value types, with no sense of identity!

+**View Tree and Render Tree**

 View structs in SwiftUI are ephemeral.
 SwiftUI uses them to get the body to know what to render, and then discards the structs.
-But what happens to the `@State`? `@State` clearly has an identity, it is able to outline view structs.
-We don't know exactly how SwiftUI manages the identity of the views that it renders, but you can make an educated guess that there are two separate hierarchies in SwiftUI:
+But what happens to the `@State`? `@State` clearly has an identity, it is able to outlive the view structs.
+The process is not documented, but we can make an educated guess about how it works.

+There are two separate hierarchies in SwiftUI:

-- A *data tree*: ephemeral hierarchy of view structs
+- A **view tree**, an ephemeral hierarchy of view structs that you create
-- A *render tree* where nodes have an identity and persist as long as the view is part of the visible view hierarchy
+- A **render tree** managed by the system where nodes have an identity and persist as long as the view is part of the view hierarchy

-When anything in a data tree changes, SwiftUI recomputes the state of the render tree.
-Each new generation of the data tree is diff-ed against the current state of what render tree is displaying on screen.
+When there is a change in a *view tree*, SwiftUI recomputes the state of the render tree.
+Each new generation of the view tree is diff-ed against the current state of what render tree.
 SwiftUI applies the diff as efficiently as possible, adding and removing nodes from the render tree as needed.

 > Never make assumptions about the lifetime of view structs (structs conforming to [View](https://developer.apple.com/documentation/swiftui/view) protocol), and never make assumptions about when and how many times [body](https://developer.apple.com/documentation/swiftui/view/body-swift.property) gets called.
 {:.warning}

-So view structs don't have an identity, but nodes in a render tree do.
+Now, what does it have to do with `@State`?
+View structs don't have an identity, but nodes in a render tree do.
 And that's where the backing storage for your SwiftUI views is allocated.
 Again, this is just speculation, but it is the most likely explanation and it is similar to the ["reconciliation"](https://reactjs.org/docs/reconciliation.html) process used by React.
-In fact, we can easily extend the [`_ViewRendererHost`](#_ViewRendererHost) prototype to support `@State`.
+In fact, we can easily extend the [`_ViewRendererHost`](#_ViewRendererHost) prototype from the previous sections to support `@State`.

-The moment SwiftUI creates an instance of `_ViewRendererHost` to represent a view in a view graph, it scans through the view's properties using reflection to find the ones which are `@State`.
-For each of the properties, it creates a storage that probably also implements `ObservableObject` protocol.
-It then subscribes to the changes to the newly created observable objects.
+The moment SwiftUI creates an instance of `_ViewRendererHost` to represent a view in a render tree, it scans through your view struct properties using reflection to find the ones which are `@State`.
+For each of the properties, it creates a storage that most likely implements `ObservableObject` protocol.
+It then subscribes to its changes.

 In fact, if you use reflection to inspect what stored properties `@State` has, you can see it does have some reference-type `StoredLocation` type: